-5. For Sarah, who has had her own situations to walk through, yet continues to give me support and joy. (also for her influence in my discovery of Bon Iver).
+5. A person who has had her own situations to walk through, yet continued to give me support and joy. (also for her influence in my discovery of Bon Iver).

 6. I have gratitude for my writing groups and that I continue to write, and am grateful for those who still find what I write worthy of being published.

 7. I am grateful for enough life experiences to produce this book.